SE-UUlm/snowballr-frontend/README.md

 npm install
 ```

-Next the API need to be integrated by initializing the corresponding submodule and compile the
+Next the API need to be integrated by initializing the corresponding submodule[^tag-checkout] and compile the
 proto files containing the API specification:

 ```bash